 The answers are yes and yes and the solution lies in social recognition.

-Employees value the opinions of coworkers just as much, if not more so, then senior managers.
+Employees value the opinions of coworkers just as much, if not more so, than senior managers.
 Using social recognition to encourage and promote the type of peer-to-peer reinforcement that workers crave is one way to make sure recognition sticks.
-Another is to align activities, messages and objectives with the core beliefs that employee’s share—those attitudes that define the collective vision and culture of your company.
+Another is to align activities, messages and objectives with the core beliefs that employees share—those attitudes that define the collective vision and culture of your company.
+When recognition comes from someone who understands the challenges of the job and has witnessed the accomplishment firsthand, it carries an added level of authenticity and credibility.
+Employees view that praise as genuine because it reflects the respect of the people they work alongside every day.
+As those moments of recognition are shared across the organization, they reinforce positive behaviors, strengthen workplace relationships, and remind everyone what success looks like.
+The result is recognition that isn't quickly forgotten, but instead becomes part of the organization's ongoing story and culture.

 When employees see themselves, as a viable part of your ecosystem, the recognition they receive from each other tends to have a greater impact.
 It stays with them longer because they identify with the givers along with the things they stand for.